CV Board Leadership

 Gregory F. Michaud, MD

-Gregory F. Michaud, MD is the clinical director of the Demoulas Center for Cardiac Arrhythmias at Massachusetts General Hospital and faculty at Harvard Medical School.
+Gregory F. Michaud, MD, is the director of Cardiac Arrhythmia Services at Beth Israel Deaconess Medical Center (BIDMC) in Boston, MA, and faculty at Harvard Medical School.

 Michaud speaks at national and international academic conferences on his work in arrhythmia diagnosis and treatment and has authored or co-authored numerous manuscripts.
 He was recently co-director of the Heart Rhythm Society board review course for clinical cardiac electrophysiology, inaugural chair of the Core Concepts Committee and a member of the Program Committee for the Heart Rhythm Society Scientific Sessions.